bjcosta/landscaping/plants/README.md

 On this page I walk through the various requirements and planting zones that exist in the garden plan.
 By first defining the local environment, setting requirements on various plantings and then looking at individual species that may meet those requirements.

-TODO: I now have a structure for this page, I need to fill out the details obtained from elsehwre
+TODO: I now have a structure for this page, I need to fill out the details obtained from elsewhere

 # Contents
 {:.no_toc}